-For years (and to this day) technique has been something of a struggle for me.
-I think my over-eagerness as a young player did a lot to make me a sloppy player.
-When I was learning a new solo, I would often slough over parts that I couldn't play cleanly, just to try to be able to play it up to tempo.
-The same thing would happen if I was learning a new classical piece, or even a tune.
+For years (and to this day), technique has been a struggle for me.
+I think my over-eagerness as a beginner made me a sloppy player.
+When I was learning a new solo, I would often fluff over parts I couldn't play cleanly just to try to be able to play it up to tempo.
+I'd do the same when I was learning a new classical piece or even a pop tune.
 I remember when I first took lessons with Randall Dollahon at the University of Miami, he had me show him a list of standards I knew.
-I proudly produced a pretty good sized list, and he had me go through and play the melodies of several of the tunes.
-Most of the tunes I couldn't get through without making several mistakes, forgetting the bridge, ect., and in some cases I realized that I'd never even bothered to learn the entire melody.
+I proudly produced a long list, and he asked me to play the melodies of several of the tunes.
+I couldn't get through most of them without making multiple mistakes (forgetting the bridge, etc...) and, in some cases, I realized that I'd never even bothered to learn the entire melody.

-Anyway, I've noticed over the years that when a musician has great technique, it's usually almost as much fun to watch him or her play as to listen.
-The movements of the hands of a great guitarist or pianist are beautiful to see, and look almost like a miniature ballet; graceful, subtle, and effortless.
-In order to have great technique (or even decent technique) one needs to approach the instrument with the scientific method; that is to say, one needs to patiently isolate each problem, slowly and methodically solve that problem, and then move on to the next one.
+I've noticed that, when a musician has great technique, it's almost as much fun to watch him or her play as it is to listen.
+The movements of the hands of a master guitarist or pianist are beautiful and look almost like a miniature ballet: graceful, subtle, and effortless.
+In order to have excellent technique (or even decent technique), one needs to approach the instrument scientifically: patiently isolating each problem and slowly and methodically solving that problem before moving on to the next one.

-On the other hand, we've all heard musicians who were technically brilliant, but left us rather cold.
-I think it's important to keep a little of that youthful passion, and even impatience, in one's mindset in order to balance out the cold, practical "scientific" side.
+On the other hand, we've all heard musicians who were technically brilliant but left us feeling rather cold.
+I think it's important to maintain a little of that youthful passion, and even impatience, in one's mindset in order to balance out the cold, practical "scientific" side.
 Mr. Spock needs his Dr. McCoy.
 Yin needs its Yang.
-The trick is to keep the two in harmony with each other so that one doesn't out balance the other.
-Think of it, if you will, of achieving a balance between the intellectual and the spiritual.
+The trick is to keep the two in harmony with each other so that one doesn't outweigh the other.
+Think of it as achieving a balance between the intellectual and the spiritual.